StudentCode-in/StudentCode-in.github.io/README.md

 ## Introduction
 Student Code-in is a 8 weeks long open source project.
-In this,all the registered participants would get an exquisite opportunity to interact with the mentors and the Organizing Team.
+In this,all the registered participants would get an exquisite opportunity to interact with the mentors and the Organizing Team

 ## Why SCI?